demonrik/simple-tv-api/README.md

 eg: /home/you/TV Shows/.simple-tv-api/download.py
 If Show and Season folders do not exist the script will make them.

 Please set auto-login details in download.py before first run for proper auto-completion.

-For regular use, change AUTO_DELETE to True so you don't re-download all recordings everytime script is run.
+Script will check if you've downloaded the recording already and skips the file if so.

-Be sure to test downloads are working before turning this on so you don't lose your recordings.
+Be sure to test downloads are working before turning AUTO_DELETE on so you don't lose your recordings.

 Example usage: